Asia

 Summary

-The skillful art of travelling which is meant to be good education enriching one’s soul is to find beauty in every corner of the world, but at the same time to appreciate the beauty and values of one’s own country and culture.
+The skilful art of travelling which is meant to be good education enriching one’s soul is to find beauty in every corner of the world, but at the same time to appreciate the beauty and values of one’s own country and culture.
 My great aversion to multi-culturalism comes from my desire to learn and preserve other cultures and races.
 I also believe that strong borders help to protect diversity.

 (I recommend the specific regions of Asia, where there is more information.
 The purpose of this article is mainly to outline the location and division of Asia).